top of page

 ABOUT US

 Wulugu Project is run by a small team of volunteers, based in Norfolk, helped by skilled active supporters throughout U.K. The major work is carried out by our amazing team of Ghanaian volunteers whose deep understanding of the real needs, the communities and culture really make sure that our projects tackle the greatest needs and make the greatest long term difference, all at incredibly low cost.
 There are no paid staff or offices.
-We fund raise locally and are extremely grateful for donations from many large trusts, based in the UK and abroad, who support our work and appreciate our very low 2% running costs and our stance against corruption in Ghana.
+We fund raise locally and those who support our work appreciate our very low 2% running costs and our stance against corruption in Ghana.
 We know where all our money is spent carefully in Ghana.

 More-desks-please.jpg